temporalio/cli/temporalcli/commandsmd/commands.md

 Each environment is isolated.
 Changes to "prod" presets won't affect "dev".

 For easiest use, set a `TEMPORAL_ENV` environment variable in your shell.
-The Temporal CLI checks for an `--env` option first, then checks the shell.
-If neither is set, most commands use `default` environment presets if available.
+The Temporal CLI checks for an `--env` option first, then checks for the `TEMPORAL_ENV` environment variable.
+If neither is set, the "default" environment is used.

 ### temporal env delete: Delete an environment or environment property